World Trade Organization

 Electronic commerce

 WTO agreements cover a broad spectrum of trade topics, including some related to e-commerce, which has been on the WTO agenda since 1998 when the ministers adopted the Declaration on Global Electronic Commerce.
 The Declaration instructed the General Council to establish a Work Programme on electronic commerce.
 In that Declaration, members also agreed to continue the practice of not imposing customs duties on electronic transmissions (the ’moratorium’).
-The Work Programme provides a broad definition of e-commerce and instructs four WTO bodies (Council for Trade in Goods; Council for Trade in Services; TRIPS Council; and the Committee on Trade and Development) to explore the relationship between WTO Agreements and e-commerce.
+The Work Programme provides a broad definition of e-commerce and instructs four WTO bodies (Council for Trade in Goods, Council for Trade in Services, TRIPS Council, and the Committee on Trade and Development) to explore the relationship between WTO Agreements and e-commerce.
 The Work Programme and the moratorium on customs duties on electronic transmissions have been periodically reviewed and renewed.
-At its recently concluded 12th Ministerial Conference (MC12) in June 2022, WTO members agreed to reinvigorate the Work Programme, particularly in line with its development dimension, and to intensify discussions on the moratorium, including on its scope, definition, and impact.
-Furthermore, members agreed to extend the moratorium on customs duties on electronic transmissions until MC13.
-1WT/MIN(22)/32; WT/L/1143
+At its 13th Ministerial Conference (MC13) in March 2024, WTO members agreed to reinvigorate the Work Programme, with a particular focus on its development dimension.
+They agreed to hold further discussions and examine additional empirical evidence on the scope, definition, and the impact that a moratorium on customs duties on electronic transmissions might have on development, and how to level the playing field for developing and least-developed country members to advance their digital industrialisation.
+Furthermore, members agreed to maintain the current practice of not imposing customs duties on electronic transmissions (the moratorium) until MC14.
+Members are continuing their discussions under the Work Programme with a view to presenting recommendations for action to the next Session of the Ministerial Conference.
+The focus has been on the digital divide and ways of addressing it, and on the legal and regulatory frameworks that support an enabling environment for the development of e-commerce.
+Discussions will also continue with regard to the moratorium.
+Members have also expressed interest in discussing the relation between trade and artificial intelligence (AI) as well as other emerging technologies.

 Access